datacarpentry/astronomy-python/episodes/03-motion.md

 likely to be in GD-1 by selecting stars near the centerline of the stream, where $\phi_2$ is close to 0.

-* By transforming the proper motions, we can identify stars with non-zero proper motion along the $\phi_1$ axis.
+* By transforming the proper motions, we can identify stars with non-zero proper motion along the $\phi_1$ axis, which are likely to be part of GD-1.

 To do the transformation, we'll put the results into a `SkyCoord` object.
 In a previous lesson we created a `SkyCoord` object like